 To show experimentally that the use of a single inductance cancellation coil for two capacitors is feasible, a simple test filter was created with a planar winding mounted with EMI filter capacitors inside a shielded enclosure.
 Fig. 6 shows the filter along with the two Panasonic ECK-ATS472ME6 4700pF Y2 class ceramic capacitors used.
-This test filter does not directly examine common- and differential-mode testing, however it does provide a straightforward example how a single coil can support the compensation of inductance for two capacitors.
+This test filter does not directly examine CM and DM testing, however it does provide a straightforward example how a single coil can support the compensation of inductance for two capacitors.
 A dimensioned line-art drawing of the coil, which was cut using an OMAX abrasive-jet cutter from a single piece of 1mm thick copper, is shown in Fig. 7.
-Based on simulation results from FastHenry [13], the coil itself has a maximum series inductance of 393.0nH, and a maximum equivalent shuntpath inductance of -63.2nH when used for single element inductance cancellation (in the magnetic winding T model).
-It should be noted that this coil was intentionally designed to be far over-sized for the amount of cancellation required; this was to allow for maximum flexibility in testing.
+Based on simulation results from FastHenry [13], the coil itself has a maximum series inductance of -63.2 nH when used for single element inductance cancellation (in the magnetic winding